Sunday, May 21, 2023

 Fervent Intercession

-Patmos mystically exults in you, Virgin and protector, and honors your icon, for from it she receives the favors of your munificent benevolence, and she ever proclaims your miracles, pure Virgin.
+Patmos mystically exults in you, O Virgin and protector, and honors your icon, for from it she receives the favors of your munificent benevolence, and she ever proclaims your miracles, pure Virgin.

 Ode IV